By Mayo Clinic Staff

 - The catheter then is slowly withdrawn.

-The test usually lasts 20 to 30 minutes.
+The test usually lasts about 30 minutes.

 After esophageal manometry